StoneCollector/Traffic-System-Simulation/README.md

 ## Just a note
 Everything stated above is solely formulated by me and I believe 'formulated' is not the most appropriate word to describe this.
 If anything doesn't sit right with you - just know, the people mentioned above, excluding me, have no influence on the content of this readme.

+Oh, and, I used [readme.so](https://readme.so/) for creating this readme.
+Check it out!